ClarityNLP/ClarityNLP/docs/user_guide/user_interface/dashboard.rst

 Additional Features
 --------

-If you would like to quickly navigate to the results of one your recent jobs.
-You can click on the job row in the results table to go directly to that job's results in the `Results Viewer`_.
+If you would like to quickly navigate to the results of one your recent jobs, you can click on that job's row in the results table to go directly to the results in the `Results Viewer`_.

-Alternatively, if you would like to open the NLPQL of a previously saved query, you can click on the respective row in the NLPQL table to open that query in the `Query Builder`_.
+Alternatively, if you would like to open the NLPQL file of a previously saved query, click on the respective row in the NLPQL table to open that query in the `Query Builder`_.

+You can run saved queries by pressing the play button (right-pointing arrowhead) in the same row as the query.

-You can also run or delete NLPQL from the NLPQL table using the play button or trash can on the corresponding row of the query.
+You can delete a saved query by pressing the trash can icon next to the name of the query.